-- In the approved form auditor's report the auditor states that their procedures "included testing" 279. that the fund trustee has an investment strategy, that the trustee has given consideration to risk, return, liquidity, diversification, the insurance needs of the fund members, and that the fund's investments are made in line with that investment strategy".
-The SISR 116 requires the trustees of a SMSF to formulate, regularly review and give effect to an investment strategy that has regard to all the circumstances of the SMSF, including: - The risk involved in making, holding and realising, and the likely return from, the SMSF's investments, having regard to its objectives and expected cash flow requirements. - The composition of the SMSF's investments as a whole, including the extent to which they are diverse or involve exposure of the SMSF to risks from inadequate diversification. - The liquidity of the SMSF's investments, having regard to its expected cash flow requirements. - The ability of the SMSF to discharge its existing and prospective liabilities. - Whether the trustees of the fund should hold a contract of insurance that provides insurance cover for one or more members of the fund. - Ordinarily the investment strategy is documented in writing and the auditor assesses that the 280. trustees have properly considered all the circumstances of the SMSF, however the auditor is not required to assess whether the investment strategy is adequate to meet the long term investment needs of the SMSF and the auditor states in their report that "no opinion is made on the investment strategy or its appropriateness to the fund members".
+- 327. The SISR143 requires the trustees of a SMSF to formulate, regularly review and give effect to an investment strategy that has regard to all the circumstances of the SMSF, including: - the risk involved in making, holding and realising, and the likely return from, the SMSF's investments, having regard to its objectives and expected cash flow requirements; - the composition of the SMSF's investments as a whole, including the extent to which they are diverse or involve exposure of the SMSF to risks from inadequate diversification; - the liquidity of the SMSF's investments, having regard to its expected cash flow requirement; - the ability of the SMSF to discharge its existing and prospective liabilities; and - whether the trustees of the fund should hold a contract of insurance that provides insurance cover for one or more members of the fund. - 328.
+Ordinarily, the investment strategy is documented in writing and the auditor assesses that the trustees have properly considered all the circumstances of the SMSF, however the auditor is not required to assess whether the investment strategy is adequate to meet the long term investment needs of the SMSF and the auditor states in their report that "no opinion is made on the investment strategy or its appropriateness to the fund members". - 329.
+In order to determine whether the trustees have given effect to the investment strategy, the auditor assesses whether the investments made during the period are invested according to the documented investment strategy as approved by the trustees.
+Case law provides further authority to the requirement for SMSF auditors to conduct their enquiries independently and to communicate any material matters to the trustee directly.144 - 330.
+The auditor obtains evidence as to whether the trustees have reviewed or modified their investment strategy during the period to accommodate the SMSF's changing needs and changes in the investment environment. - 331.
+The frequency that a trustee should review the fund's investment strategy in order to satisfy the requirements of regulation 4.09 of the SISR is not specified, and it is the role of the trustee to determine what is appropriate to meet the requirement.
+The expectation from the ATO is that this would be at least annually.
+The role of the auditor is to use professional judgement in determining if this requirement has been met.